 Watch Glacier Make His In-Ring Return at Joey Janela’s Spring Break in 2017:

-Glacier made his return to a major wrestling promotion on August 26, 2017, when he entered at #20 in Ring of Honor’s 2017 Honor Rumble.
+Glacier returned to a major wrestling promotion on August 26, 2017, when he entered at #20 in Ring of Honor’s 2017 Honor Rumble.
 Bully Ray would eliminate him, but the fans loved his appearance.

-Over the years, Ray Lloyd has developed a thick skin and understands that the Glacier gimmick wasn’t going to be to everyone’s liking.
-Still, he puts his matches up against anybody’s from that era and doesn’t allow the negativity to enter his mind.
+Over the years, Ray Lloyd has developed a thick skin and understands that the Glacier gimmick wouldn’t be to everyone’s liking.
+Still, he puts his matches up against anybody from that era and doesn’t allow negativity to enter his mind.

 His friend Diamond Dallas Page offers, “Ray might have been just a forgotten guy, but he wasn’t.
 The character and what they did with it is memorable.
 He never got to the heights he was destined for and deserved, but Ray Lloyd put the time in.

 Would Glacier have fit better on a roster like the New Generation Era from the then-WWF?
 And in WCW, he, Mortis, and Wrath seemed oddly out of place in a WCW going with more “reality-based” storylines.

-Still, Ray Lloyd is very appreciative of the opportunity given to him and everybody who helped him along the way.
+Still, Ray Lloyd appreciates the opportunity given to him and everybody who helped him along the way.

 “Thanks to everyone who watched me perform, whether you were a fan or a critic.
 I’ve learned in this long, great career that the secret to success is going out there and doing your best, and you obviously can’t make everybody happy all the time.

 “For people who were critics about my gimmick, well, God bless you for at least watching it and having an honest opinion.
 And the ones who were fans of the gimmick, thank you because it made my job worth it every night to go out there and be cheered.

 “If there’s one thing people never get tired of, it’s hearing people cheer you.
-Thank you for allowing me to entertain you, thank you for allowing me to have a career, and thank you for being a fan of wrestling in general because, without the fans, there are no wrestlers, period.”
+Thank you for allowing me to entertain you, for allowing me to have a career, and for being a fan of wrestling in general because, without fans, there are no wrestlers, period.